UdayKiranV912/Appscrip-task-Uday-KIran--V/README.md

-This project was with Create React App and developed using javascript  with server-side rendering (SSR) capabilities.
+This project was with Create React App and developed using CSS and Javascript with server-side rendering (SSR) capabilities.

 Available Scripts
 In the project directory, you can run: